Control

 Silence.

 "Just try to stay out of sight.
 We don't want to alarm the neighbors," he said.
-I heard him walk away from the door and—quickly—back down the stairs.
+I heard him walk away, quickly, down the stairs.

-I laid on the ground again, as flat as I could and let my naked breasts flatten out and flow down the sides of my ribcage.
-If I didn't, they pressed hard enough on my chest to hinder my breathing.
-After a while I turned onto my side.
-The increasingly loud creaks from the floorboards started to worry me, but not enough to keep me from sleep, one the few refuges I had left
+I laid as flat as I could, feeling the tug of my enormous breasts flowing down my ribcage and resting at my sides.
+They were heavy enough to hinder my breathing if I kept them on top of me.
+After a while, I turned on my side.
+The loud creaks from the floorboards had started to worry me, but not enough to keep me from sleep, one of the few refuges I had left.

-Sunday afternoon, Dad knocked and told me to lie more evenly on the ground.
+Sunday afternoon.
+Dad knocked and told me to lie more evenly on the ground.
 He said the living room ceiling had started to sag under my weight.
 I obliged, moving to the center of the room and stretching my legs toward the corners.
-He returned a few minutes later asking me to move out of the center of the room.
-I moved further toward the door, which put only the bottom half of my body on the mattresses, one of my legs elevated up against the wall, and my head under my desk.
-I asked if we could move the desk, but he said we had nowhere to put it.
+He returned a few minutes later, asking me to move out of the center of the room.
+I scooted over, which put only my lower half on the mattresses, one of my legs up against the opposite wall, and my head under my desk.
+I asked if we could move the desk.
+He said we had nowhere to put it.

-So this brings us back to today, Monday morning.
+This brings us to today, Monday morning.
 My cramping leg has gone numb from how I'd slept on it, trying to distribute my weight around the room.
-My stomach tugs at my insides from hunger, and claustrophobia begins to unhinge my self-control.
-I start to cry, but it catches in my throat.
+My stomach tugs at my insides from hunger.
+Claustrophobia begins to unhinge my self-control, and I struggle to manage my tense limbs and cramping legs.
+I start to cry, but the sobs catch in my throat.
 Instead, a primal groan erupts from me, which unfolds into a growl of frustration.
-I kick my other leg out, sending my foot through the closet door.
+I kick my other leg out, demolishing the closet door.
 My body trembles, flush with rage.
 Gripping the sheets, I twist them until they rip.
 I sob until my stomach aches.
 When I can't sob anymore, I scream.
-Eventually I cry it all out, and I just lay here.
-When I finally pull myself together, I've grown six more inches.
+Eventually I cry it out, and just lay here.
+When I finally pull myself together, I've grown another six inches.

 It's time to leave.

-Rolling away from the center of the room towards the door, I plow through piles of accumulated trash all over the floor.
-I press on the door with my hand, my spread fingers covering nearly half of its surface area.
-The hinges surrender, and another push cracks it down the middle.
-The door collapses outward, and I push the pieces into the hall as far as I can.
-At around twenty feet tall and growing, fitting through the doorway is a pain, but I'm in no hurry.
-My broad shoulders will not fit horizontally, so I turn onto my side and shimmy towards the door, putting my arms through first.
-My breasts make me too wide to make it through, but they have a little more give.
+I roll away from the center of the room towards the door, plowing through piles of accumulated trash.
+I press on the door with my hand, my spread fingers covering nearly half of its surface.
+The hinges give, and another push splits it down the middle.
+I push the pieces into the hall as far as I can.
+At around twenty feet tall, fitting through the doorway is a pain, but I can afford to be patient.
+My shoulders will not fit horizontally, so I turn onto my side and scoot forward, putting my arms through first.
+My breasts make me too wide on my side as well, but they have a little more give.

 "What are you doing?"
 Dad's shouts from behind me.

 "I'm leaving."
 I don't look at him as I say this.
-I'd like to say it is for dramatic effect, but actually I'm unable to turn around oriented in the doorway as I am.
-Fortunately this spares both of us the awkwardness of having my giant bare tits shoved in his face.
+I want to say it is for dramatic effect, but the truth is, I’m too large to turn around in the doorway.
+This spares both of us the awkwardness of having my giant bare tits shoved in his face.

 "You can't leave!" he says, though I'm not sure to whom.

-Taking a sort of diving position, I manage to fit both my arms through the door.
-Dad continues yelling behind me and I seethe with anger, instantly adding a few more feet to my height.
-My torso now stuck, the door frame cracks and a muscle spasm sends my foot blasting into the wall, taking out the entirety of the window as well as the pane around it.
-The neighbors now have a glorious view of my tremendous legs and ass.
+Taking a diving position, I manage to shimmy into the hallway.
+Dad continues yelling behind me.
+I seethe with anger, instantly adding a few feet to my height and compressing my shoulders between the narrowing walls.
+A muscle spasm sends my foot blasting into the wall, taking out the entirety of the window as well as the pane around it.
+The neighbors have a glorious view of my tremendous legs and ass.
 Good for them.

-I struggle to free myself from the door frame which constricts my chest as I continue expanding.
-I press on the wall from both sides and my body, as if in response, abruptly balloons in all directions, decimating the wall around me and pressing my face into the far side of the upstairs hallway.
-I hear Mom's muffled screaming on the other side of the wall, which is more of an annoyance than anything.
-Dad had retreated to the end of the hall, doing his best to stay clear of his incredible growing daughter.
-I estimate myself to be about thirty or forty feet tall, since my toes now touch the lawn from the second floor.
-My annoyance dissipates, and I felt a goofy sort of euphoria at my immensity.
-After all, I'm not as much in a house as wearing it at this point.
+I struggle to free myself from the door frame which constricts my chest as I go on expanding.
+I press on the wall from both sides and my body, as if in response, balloons in all directions, decimating the wall around me and pressing my face into the far end of the upstairs hallway.
+I hear Mom's muffled screams on the other side of the wall, which I find annoying.
+Dad had retreated to the end of the hall, doing his best to stay clear of his growing daughter.
+I guess I’m about thirty or forty feet tall, since my toes touch the lawn from the second floor.
+My annoyance dissipates, and I feel a goofy sort of euphoria at my immensity.
+At this point, I'm not as much in a house as wearing it.

-With all my shuffling and squirming, I have not considered the effect of my ever-increasing mass on the structural integrity of the house.
-With a series of loud cracks and snaps, the floor gives way, and I crash onto ground floor, flattening the sofa, recliner, and television like dollhouse furniture.
-From my vantage point on the ground floor, I can still see the ceiling of my old room—the same ceiling I'd stared at for years, wishing things could be different.
-Dad stands at the edge of what remains of the second floor hallway.
-In his face, I see traces of anger and fear.
-More than anything though, I see defeat.
-He's lost his grip on me as well as a good thirty percent of his house—both of which I'd handily outgrown.
+With my shuffling and squirming, I have not considered the effect of my increasing mass on the structural integrity of the house.
+With a series of loud cracks and snaps, the floor gives way.
+I crash to the ground floor, flattening the sofa, recliner, and television, like dollhouse furniture.
+Gazing upward, I can still see the ceiling of my old room—the same ceiling I'd stared at for years, wishing things could be different.
+Dad stands at the edge of what remains of the second-floor hallway.
+In his face are traces of anger and fear.
+More than anything though, is a look of defeat.
+He’s lost his grip on me as well as a good thirty percent of his house, both of which I’d handily outgrown.

-I sit up, feeling the cool Summer night air on my body.
-After taking some time to extract a chandelier tangled in my hair, I relax, smiling with a contentment that puts every muscle in my body at ease.
-Rolling onto my feet and out of the rubble, I stand to my full height—a head taller than a two-story house.
-I don't look back at Dad or the wreckage of his house.
-Instead, I walk away from the broken pieces behind me.
-I feel a tad ill-prepared for whatever lies ahead—I'm still naked for God's sake.
-Regardless, I set off down the road with nothing but a desire to confront the world on my own terms.
+I sit up and feel the cool summer night air.
+I take a moment to untangle a chandelier from my hair, then I roll out of the rubble, onto my feet.
+I stand to my full height—a head taller than a two-story house.
+I don't look back at Mom, Dad, or the wreckage that was the house.
+I simply walk away from the broken pieces behind me.
+I suppose I’m ill-prepared for whatever lies ahead—I'm still naked for God's sake.
+Regardless, I set off on my own ready to confront the world on my terms.